tskaard/node-red-contrib-futurehome-deprecated/README.md

 ### change-device
 This node is used to change the state of a device.
-Dim or turn on/off a light.
+Dim or turn on/off a light, or lock/unlock a door.

 ```javascript
 // Send the following payload to use the node.